Bogily/akai-sampler-extractor/README.md

 ## Usage

-1. Place your Akai `.iso` files (e.g., _Spectrasonics - Distorted Reality_) in the same directory as the script.
+1. Place your Akai `.iso` files in the same directory as the script.
 2. Run the tool:

 ```bash